harness/developer-hub/docs/chaos-engineering/get-started/overview.md

 ![](./static/overview/chaos-eng-steps.png)

 :::tip
 Chaos engineering isn't the same as software testing (manual or automated) which verifies that your system is working as expected.
-This brings you to a new concept- **Chaos Engineering**.
 :::

+Chaos experiments target a steady-state system and simulate conditions that might induce failure in components such as infrastructure, networks, and services.
+For example, a chaos experiment might terminate a pod in a functional Kubernetes cluster, shut down a working load balancer to validate failover, or induce CPU spikes on a server, and then observe how the system responds.

 ## Why is chaos engineering important?